leaysgur/slides/docs/techfeed_experts_night-4/index.md

 Instead of full(page-level), why not perform partial(component🏝-level) hydration?

-- Minimum size of JS are used
+- Minimum size of JS are always used
   - 0-JS by default 👌
 - Non-blocking, isolated hydration in parallel 🔀
 - Bonus: Lazy loading + hydration ✨